michaeldunneMD17/Assignment-20---Tableau---Citi-Bike-Analytics/README.md

 * What are the bottom 10 stations in the city for ending a journey (Based on data, why?)

-     -Similar to above - these ten stations listed only one count
+      - Similar to above - these ten stations listed only one count
       - The bottom 10 stations for ending a journey are also similar to the bottom 10 stations in the city for starting a journey

 <img width="398" alt="Bottom Ten Ending Stations" src="https://user-images.githubusercontent.com/96853408/177035971-23b835a4-1917-4b7a-9c4a-826ec4b2a6de.PNG">